List of Scream (film series) characters: Liv McKenzie

 Olivia "Liv" McKenzie is a Woodsboro teenager and the girlfriend of Chad Meeks-Martin.
 She previously had a summer fling with Vince Schneider.
 At the memorial party for Wes, Liv becomes angry with Chad over his perceived mistrust of her.
 She leaves the house and returns later to find his body outside after being attacked.
 Panicked, she rushes inside to discuss the killer's identity with the remaining guests.
-In the ensuing argument, Liv is shot in the head and killed by Amber.
+In the ensuing argument, in which Amber accuses Liv of being the killer, Liv is shot in the head and killed by Amber who revealed herself as one of the killers.